Yohan Beugin - September 2025

 applications windows thanks to the Kröhnkite dynamic tiling

-ships with a major change in
+extension.
+Debian trixie ships with a major change in

 this domain, as it contains Plasma 6 and not Plasma 5 anymore like

-in bookworm
+in bookworm.

 The first issues you may notice is that some of the custom widgets that were available on Plasma 5 have not been ported or are not compatible with Plasma 6.
 This is quickly fixed by replacing them with alternatives or just removing them altogether from my desktop.